Pratham-Jain-3903/Pratham-Jain-3903/README.md

 ## **📝 Experience Highlights**

 ### **Data Engineer**
+**R&D Department, Luminous India (Schneider Electric Group)** *Feb 2025 – Aug 2025*
+● Deployed and optimised APIs on serverless Azure Functions and VMWare AI Foundry instances using PM2, and engineered a backend pipeline with Gunicorn, Postman, and Azure Virtual Machines to process user queries from mobile Customer Support systems ensuring high scalability, low latency, and seamless interactions for the Cache Augmented Generative (CAG) chatbot.
+● Integrated guardrailing and validator agents were deployed to inspect and sanitize API responses, effectively mitigating prompt and SQL injection vulnerabilities.
+● Developed a Local-First architecture with an in-memory database synchronised via an event-driven backend to Azure CosmosDB, reducing query latency by 78% for 10K customers alongside peripheral APIs for real-time document updates and automated reindexing in the vector store, updating KVQ cache ensuring accurate and efficient retrieval within the CAG framework.
+● Created adaptive AI agents that dynamically adjust token limits and built specialized agents and orchestrated them to handle queries for both Luminous and Amaze delivering tailored responses and enhanced user satisfaction at 30% lower cost, 7% increase in customer satisfaction and 88% reduction in delays.

+### **Data Engineer**
 **Raichur Institute of Medical Sciences**
 *Aug 2024 – Present*
 - **Hybrid Cloud Storage Management:** Optimized patient record storage for 2,000+ patients yearly using AWS S3 & EC2.